amykyta3/gmtu-plugin-example/README.md

 # Example Git me the URL plugin

-Fork this repository and edit it as needed.
+This is a template repository.
+Use this as a starting point for your own URL translator plugin.

 If you create a translator for a public Git hosting service, let me know so I can add it to the project: https://github.com/amykyta3/git-me-the-url/issues